-Summit Behavioral Healthcare (“SHBC”,” “us”, “we”, or “our”) operates the cottonwooddetucson.com (“Website”), and provides various services to clients in order to manage and care for individuals who suffer from behavioral illnesses, chemical dependencies or addiction disorders.
+Summit Behavioral Healthcare (“SHBC”,” “us”, “we”, or “our”) operates the cottonwooddetucson.com (“Website”), and provides various services to clients in order to manage and care for individuals who suffer from behavioral illnesses, chemical dependencies or addition disorders.
 Among other services, we offer hospitalization, inpatient treatment, detoxification programs, partial hospitalization programs, and intensive outpatient programs (hereinafter collectively referred to as the “Services”).

 Included below is a list of several different types of information for various purposes to provide and improve our Service to you.